friarhob/delivery-driver/README.md

 * **LivesTMPText** shows the number of lives.
 * **PackagesTMPText** shows the number of remaining packages.
 * **TimerTMPText** shows the remaining game time in seconds.
+* **ScoreTMPText** shows the total score for the game.

 #### Panels

 * **GameOverPanel** shows a game over message, when a player loses (either by using all their lives or time running out), with buttons for starting a new game and opening the instructions panel.
-* **GameOverPanel** shows a game over message, when a player loses (delivering all packages), with buttons for starting a new game and opening the instructions panel.
 * **InstructionsPanel** opens when the game start, showing the rules, with a button for starting a new game.
+* **LevelWonPanel** shows a congratulations message, when a player wins the level (delivering all packages), with button for starting next level.

 ---

 ## To-do List

-* Difficulty levels (more/less initial packages)
 * Compose music + add sounds
-* A scoring system?
+* Local high-score